lizrice/containers-and-go/README.md

 You’ll also hear about some interesting features of Linux that make containers possible.

+During the workshop we will have some interactive sessions, some presentations, and time to work through the [workshop scenarios](https://www.katacoda.com/lizrice/training/containers-and-go) at your own pace.
+This page will help you get orientated.

 ## Why is this workshop for Go programmers?

 A lot of this material is relevant whatever language you use, but it assumes basic familiarity with Go.